Job Market: Academic vs Non-Academic Jobs

 There is a lot of good and interesting work to be done, including research initiatives outside of the academy.
 But those who have risen to the top in an R1 institution are less likely to know about it, or to know how to find one's way into it.

-almost 13 years ago
+about 13 years ago

 I just wanted to offer online applause for this is great punchline, Sister Edith: "Statistically speaking, unless a department experiences significant growth, there will be approximately 1 full-time job opening in your advisor's specialty during his lifetime.
 It will be his job when he retires."
 And in response to your larger point, I have talked to a few academics who have recently experienced a tight job market, and have definitely experienced a sense of failure even when they find an applied job (such as evaluation), and I agree that there is an unfortunate looking-down-ones-nose perspective that academics learn that "inhibits them from considering those [other] jobs".

-Brian Cody – almost 13 years ago
+Brian Cody – about 13 years ago

 The great undiscovered learning outcome for higher education is: flexibility.
 My former undergrad students are writing on platforms that did not exist when they were students.
 I know one professor who does not change the research component of her assignments, but chooses a different platform each semester: a web site, an interactive PDF, etc. And for graduate students flexibility means both writing across media platforms and practicing the kinds of skills and work that would be useful in different kinds of workplaces.
 So this means: not every seminar terminates in a 30-page paper....

-Edward Oneill – almost 13 years ago
+Edward Oneill – about 13 years ago

 login to leave comment